dogeorg/gigawallet-docs/src/accounts.md

 to your system.
 Most Admin APIs use this Foreign ID to reference internal accounts so that you can easily integrate Gigawallet with your own systems.

+## Different ways to use Accounts with your system

 ### Scenario 1 - Wholesale Store

 You are a wholesale business selling dog-collars, dog-leads and accessories to pet stores.